sibyl-dev/.github/profile/README.md

-Sibyl is a system for developing usable ML applications for any domain.
+Sibyl is a highly-configurable system for developing usable ML applications for any domain.
+Sibyl creates explanations of ML models that are rapidly understandable to audiences of all kinds, including those without ML experience.

 Live demo: https://sibylapp.streamlit.app/